In addition to the features available in topics, UpToDate® also provides many other useful features. See the following for further information.

 For patients, our aim is to provide information that can answer medical questions and help the patient make informed medical decisions in partnership with their family and healthcare team.

-UpToDate patient information topics
+UpToDate patient education topics

 Patients have varying information needs.
 Some want just a brief overview, while others want more in-depth information.
 UpToDate® meets the varying information needs of patients by offering both The Basics and Beyond the Basics: